 The asset inventory was then used to develop loss estimates for all hazard scenarios.
 The hazard probabilities and recurrence intervals were applied to the City assets to determine which assets were subject to the greatest potential damages and which hazard events were likely to produce the greatest potential losses.

 Additionally, each Steering Committee participant was given a Mitigation Activity Identification worksheet to document potential projects to be discussed during Steering Committee Meeting #4.

-Steering Committee Meeting #4 - Mitigation Action Identification mitigate the effects of the identified hazards.
+Steering Committee Meeting #4 - Mitigation Action Identification

 Date: May 10, 2022